 The college is committed to providing the best of technological facilities to the students.
 It has its own portal at www.mirandahouse.ac.in.
 The portal aims to provide online access to comprehensive information about all aspects of campus life and academic programmes to promote quality education.
-Students are encouraged to contribute to this project.
-The college is connected to the powerful University of Delhi server and till recently had 24 hour connectivity available at select nodes in the college.
-Today it has wi-fi connectivity at all sites in the college.
+The college is connected to the powerful University of Delhi server and has wi-fi connectivity at all sites in the college.
 The college has already laid the infrastructure for a college intranet and is working towards establishing a fully networked campus.
 The office and the library are fully automated.
 The college is in the process of linking with INFLIBNET, the digital library service which will offer unlimited and unconstrained access to a comprehensive range of online journals and other resources.